SillyMoo/concordance-go/README.md

 ####Performance considerations
 Channels do add a performance overhead, if performance was a primary consideration you could move to using the bufio scanner and splitfunc (as used inside the tokenisers) directly.
 You could also avoid using a change of tokenisers and do splitting lines and tokens in a single function (which would reduce the GC impact described below).

-Note that since we are only dependent upon a single input and output resource (standard input and standard output) the design is not concurrent (i.e thread blocking due to resource contention is not an issue).
-A concurrent approach would be possible as the tokeniser is based around the channel abstraction, but the additional complexity was not justified by the current requirements.
+Note that since we are only dependent upon a single input and output resource (standard input and standard output) the design has limited concurrency (i.e thread blocking due to resource contention is not an issue).
+A more concurrent approach would be possible as the tokeniser is based around the channel abstraction, but the additional complexity was not justified by the current requirements.

 There is no real effort to limit the amount of strings or byte arrays created, this could be an issue if processing very large files (causing GC pauses), but that does not seem to be the intent of the assignment so I left it as is for now.
 Also to order the results a slice containing all tokens is created, again for a very large input this could be problematic.